LMH01/alpha_tui/README.md

 - [ ] Add support for breakpoints
 - [ ] Make instruction list scroll down to make 3 instructions before the current one always displayed
+    - ratatui currently does not provide a simple solution for this